-Where a guarantor who did not be commissioned by the principal Obligor has effected performance on behalf of the principal obligor or has otherwise caused the principal obligor to be released from the underlying obligation at the guarantor's expense, the principal obligor shall indemnify the guarantor to the extent that the principal obligor was enriched thereby.
-However, if the guaranty was provided against the will of the principal obligor, the principal obligor shall indemni fy the guarantor to the extent that the principal obligor continues to be enriched.
+Where a guarantor who did not be commissioned by the principal obligor has effected performance on behalf of the principal obligor or has otherwise caused the principal obligor to be released from the underlying obligation at the guarantor's expense, the principal obligor shall indemnify the guarantor to the extent that the principal obligor was enriched thereby.
+However, if the guarantor was provided against the will of the principal obligor, the principal obligor shall indemnify the guarantor to the extent that the principal obligor, the principal obligor shall indemnify the guarantor to the extent that the principal obligor continues to be enriched.